-In addition to a fine, a conviction for speeding 11 mph over the posted and more carries jail time as a part of a possible sentence.
-In our experience, jail time is rare but there are judges who will sentence a few days jail for high speed tickets.
+In addition to a fine, a conviction for speeding 11 mph or more over the posted limit has jail time as a part of a possible sentence.
+While this is indeed an intimidating prospect, in our experience, we have only heard of some judges who sentence a few days in jail for high speed tickets.

-For detailed information about the fines for all types of speeding tickets please see this post.
+For detailed information about the fines for all types of speeding tickets: Court Assessed Fines for NY Speeding Convictions

 3) Will this Ticket Matter in My Home State?